FortZED Lose-A-WattBranding, Outreach Campaign and Marketing Communications

 - Provided comprehensive monthly reports detailing monthly metrics including impressions, click-through-rates, spend, cost per click, conversions, etc.

-- While the project has only recently begun, it has successfully generated community awareness, dialogue and conversation both in-person and online through interactive social and public forums
+- The project generated significant community awareness, dialogue and conversation both in-person and online through interactive social and public forums

 FortZEDBrand Reinvigoration, Community Visioning Process